marcomoretto/command/command/docs/use_cases.rst

 In order to import an experiment which is not available from public repositories the user needs to provide:

-- a yaml file containing the descritption of the experiment to be imported;
+- a yaml file containing the description of the experiment to be imported (see this example).
 - a data matrix with the first row containing the sample names, the first columns containing the gene_ids and the rest of the columns containing raw gene expression values one for each sample.